dirkcuys/thebacklog/projects/agregore-web-apps/part-3.md

 Instead of typing in `editFile('lib.js')` or `editFile('index.html')` we can now simply use `openEditor()` and then select the file we want.
 This is easier, so it's safe to delete the `editFile()` function now.
 You can always use `loadFile()` to load a file once the editor is already open.

-Take this opportunity to play around a little, maybe update the site HTML a bit, add more HTML pages, add another JavaScript file for the site specifically, create a stylesheet, etc.

 To add a new file, you can open the editor, write a new filename and it should be created when you save.
+You can play around a little, maybe update the HTML, add more pages, add another JavaScript file, create a stylesheet, etc.

 I've added a file called 'site.js' that opens the editor once the document is loaded.